 When I went to accompany my friend to Barnsley, I spent much of my time roaming around Derbyshire and the Peak District while she studied for her exam.
 Derbyshire proved to be lovely English countryside,...

 Before I came to Derbyshire to support my friend taking her medical qualifying exam, I had already gone to England many times.

 I had visited London, of course.
-During my studies in north Wales for a time, I ventured into England every now and then.
+During my studies in north Wales, I ventured into England every now and then.
 I had also repeatedly gone to Northumbria; for a time, I was even married to a Geordie man.
 During those trips, I had come all the way down to Warwick, Bath and Salisbury, all along the northeast coast, and west into the Lake District.

 But somehow I never quite went to the very middle part – until I did.

 THE HOME THAT SHOULD NOT FEEL LIKE HOME

 I have always been the eccentric Malaysian who actually prefers rural England to the South.
 I’ve no idea where the Malaysian hotspots are in London.
 I don’t know where the ‘right’ places are to go to get your hair done or to be seen.
 I’ve no idea where the Harrods’ is, or whatever other knowledge is supposed to be on the elite’s fingertips.